nesjett/TheEricsJourney/README.md

 The code was also put into consideration during the design phase, making use of Composition, Fachade, State, and some other programming paradigms to ensure the system was consistent and extendible.

-A MORE detailed blog post can be found at: [Nestor's Sabater portfolio](https://nsabater.com/the-erics-journey-a-c-game-made-from-scratch)
+A more **detailed blog post** can be found at: [Nestor's Sabater portfolio](https://nsabater.com/the-erics-journey-a-c-game-made-from-scratch)

 # Project sctructure
 * **Main**: Main software container.
 "Application".